binaryshrey/DSA/README.md

 * Platform independent
 * Multi-threaded
 * Case-sensitive
-* Architecture-neutral
 * Robust and Secure

 ### 6. Byte-Code
-The conversion of HLL to MLL can be done in two ways
-* Interpretor : Conversion in performed line by line, execution stops when an error is encountered
-* Compiler : Conversion is performed all at once, all errors are listed toghether
+Byte Code is an intermediate code in form of .class file which is generated as soon as a Java program is compiled and is then acted upon by JVM making it platform independent.
 JAVA is a HLL.
 The program written in java is compiled to an intermediate code called Byte Code.
 This code is independent of the machine on which the program is to run.
 When the code is to be run on any machine, an Intepretor known as JVM converts the Byte Code to MLL.

+The conversion of HLL to MLL can be done in two ways
+* Interpretor : Conversion in performed line by line, execution stops when an error is encountered
+* Compiler : Conversion is performed all at once, all errors are listed toghether

 ### 7. JDK
 The Java Development Kit (JDK) is a software development environment used for developing Java applications and applets.
 It includes the Java Runtime Environment (JRE), an interpreter/loader (Java), a compiler (javac), an archiver (jar), a documentation generator (Javadoc) and other tools needed in Java development.